Fleek-PIatform/website/src/content/guides/builders-stack-pwas/index.md

 ---
 title: 'The Build3rs Stack: Progressive Web Apps (PWAs)'
-category: 'Guides'
 date: 2023-10-10
 desc: 'Learn about Progressive Web Apps (PWAs)– what they are, why you should consider turning your app into one, and some best practices in building with PWAs.'
 thumbnail: './pwa-thumb.jpg'
-alt: 'builders stack PWAs'
 image: './pwa-thumb.jpg'
+cannonical: ''
+author:
-author: 'Fleek'
+  - 'Fleek'
 ---

 Welcome back to the Build3rs Stack– our web3 infra overview series! **Going forward we're tweaking this series to explore some broader concepts and building trends, starting with a look into Progressive Web Apps (PWAs).**